Student Success CounselorMexico City, January 2018

 - Support the first stages of an emerging social enterprise in Mexico City

 - Inspiring workplace and motivated colleagues

 - Flexible vacation policy- work with your manager to take time off when you need

 We encourage women and underrepresented communities to apply for this position.
-The position will require domestic and international travel.
 If you think you have what it takes to be part of the success of an incredibly challenging startup with the potential to provide a solution to one the most critical problems in our country, please apply.
 Applications are considered on a rolling basis.
-For questions, please contact email@example.com
+For questions, please contact firstname.lastname@example.org

 We are an equal opportunity employer and value diversity at our company.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

-We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, disability status or netflix preferences (cero spoiler tolerance).
+We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, disability status or netflix preferences (zero spoiler tolerance).